richwynmorris/LS180/sql_revision_notes.md

 - Whats the difference between an SQL query and a SQL statement?

     An SQL query is a subset of the SQL statement.
 However, a SQL query is more concerned with looking up data and searching through a table while a SQL statement is more concerned with updating or modifying data within a table.
-Ruby is a general purpose programming langauge.
+Ruby is a general purpose programming language.

+- What are the three reasons for learning SQL?

+    We interact with structured data on  a daily basis so knowing how to create an manipulate this data is a powerful skillset to develop.

+    Code generated in a general purpose language like Ruby can come and go but the database that is uses will likely far outlive any other code.
+Therefore, it is important to master the ability to work with relational database management systems.

+    Lastly, they help you to build your application on a strong foundation as databases are to key to web applications.

+- What is schema? and what is data?
+What's the difference?

+    **Schema** refers to the structure of the database or table within a database.
+It is primary concerned with the how the data is organized through the use of columns, datatypes and constraints.

+    **Data** refers to the values that held within a table or database.
+These values are stored in rows within a table and organized by columns.

+### Interacting with PostgreSQL

+- Provide an example of a client application in PostgreSQL?
+What are they?

+    Client applications are essential wrappers for SQL commands that be executed through the command line interface.
+Examples of these could be `createdb` , `dropdb`, `pg_dump` or `pg_restore` .

+- What does `psql` do?

+     The `psql` command starts up a front end terminal which the user can use for interacting with a PostgreSQL database.
+You can issue SQL statements and queries from this terminal and see the results of those requests.

+- What are the three different commands you can issue and where do you issue them?

+    **Utility functions/Command Line commands** - They are essentially wrappers for SQL statements are used at the command line.

+    **PSQL** **Metacommands** - They are used to return information on database or connect to a database.
+They are issued from the psql console.

+    **SQL statements** - These are statements that allows us to interact with a database, These are issued from a psql console.

+- What are the two different commands you can make in a psql console?

+    **Metacommands** - These commands always start with a `/` and they are used for a number of different reasons.
+They can be used to connect to a database, to quit a database or return the structure of a database or table.

+    **SQL statements -** These are used to issues commands to a PosgreSQL database.
+These are always terminated in a semicolon `;`.

+- What is the syntax for creating a database using  a utility function?

+    ```sql
+    createdb name_of_database
+    ```

+- What is the `psql` syntax for adding a SQL file to a preexisting postgreSQL database?

+    ```sql
+    psql -d database_name < my_sql_file.sql
+    ```

+- What is `=` used for in a SQL query?

+    `=` is used as an equality operator, particularly when used within a `WHERE` clause.

+- How can you see what databases exists through the psql console?

+    ```sql
+    \list
+    ```

+- What are the syntax conventions when issuing SQL statements?

+    You need to use uppercase letters for SQL keywords and lowercase words for databases, tables, columns or rows.
+Files should be names using snake_case.

 ### SQL